lamdu/lamdu/doc/Language.md

   * `()` - Unit (Empty record)
   * `{ field : value, rest }` - "Record Extention".
 Adds a field to a record
   * `record.field` - Get field from a record
-* Sum types
+* Variants
-  * `alt: injected` - Inject a value to a sum-type
+  * `alt: injected` - Inject a value to a variant type
-  * `case λ of { alt: handler, rest }` - Pattern match a single sum-type constructor, "peeling off" the sum type
+  * `case λ of { alt: handler, rest }` - Pattern match a single variant constructor, "peeling off" the variant type
-  * `Ø` - The "absurd" (empty sum type) handler (used as "rest" in pattern match when no more cases remain to match)
+  * `Ø` - The "absurd" (empty variant type) handler (used as "rest" in pattern match when no more cases remain to match)
 * Nominal types
   * `«Nom value` - Wrap a value in a nominal type
   * `value »Nom` - Unwrap a value from a nominal type